 These non-economic damages can be difficult to calculate, but our lawyers will have the tools to calculate them for you.
 These emotional damages can be just as difficult to work through as the physical ones—if not more difficult—because they can haunt you for decades.

 When you’ve been injured because of another person, you deserve compensation, but that compensation isn’t easy to get.
-Even if the other person is given a conviction and jail time, it’s possible to make a mistake and lose it all in your civil suit.
+Even if the other person is given a conviction and jail time, it’s possible to make a mistake and lose it all in your sex abuse civil suit.

-When you’re thinking of fighting back against your sexual abuser or abusers, know that a lawyer can make that process easier and more efficient for you and your case in several key ways.
+When you’re thinking of fighting back against your sexual abuser or abusers, know that a sexual abuse lawyer can make that process easier and more efficient for you and your case in several key ways.

 When you’re in the middle of a civil case and you’re dealing with the aftermath of your traumatic event, it’s easy to lose track of the laws and statutes you’ll need to keep in mind.
-It’s unfortunate, but if you wait too long to file, you could lose your chance for compensation.
+It’s unfortunate, but if you wait too long to file, you could lose your chance for future compensation.
 In Illinois, the statute of limitations for personal injury claims is generally two years from the incident or the discovery of the harm, although exceptions can apply to sexual abuse cases.

 The days, months, and years after sexual abuse are often extremely difficult for victims.
 The emotional trauma and pain alone warrant compensation.
 On top of that, you’ve been hurt, and chances are good that you feel threatened and frightened.

 Holding the perpetrators of sexual abuse accountable in civil court is important so victims see financial justice, but it is also an important way to help prevent these types of wrongs from being done to other victims in the future.